What conservative justices said — and didn't say — about Roe at their confirmations

 4. Brett Kavanaugh (2018)

-With Justice Ruth Bader Ginsburg then still alive, Kavanaugh was seen as the potential deciding vote on a future case challenging Roe.
+With Justice Ruth Bader Ginsburg then still alive in 2018, Kavanaugh was seen as the potential deciding vote on a future case challenging Roe.
 He was asked repeatedly, by Democrats and Republicans alike, to comment on the decision and how he might rule.

 "Judges do not make decisions to reach a preferred result.
 Judges make decisions because the law and the Constitution as we see them compel the results," he said in his opening remarks.

-In particular, much was made of a private meeting between Kavanaugh and Sen. Susan Collins, a Maine Republican, who said the nominee had told her he considered Roe to be "settled law."
+In particular, much was made of a private meeting between Kavanaugh and Sen. Susan Collins, R-Maine , who said the nominee had told her he considered Roe to be "settled law."

 But Kavanaugh stopped short of repeating that line in his hearing, instead focusing on Roe's status as Supreme Court precedent.